s-group-dev/ad-aws-login/README.md

 ```

 **Note** Your account probably has some maximum session duration.
 Trying to
-use longer `--duration-hours` will cause the script to get stuck.
+use longer `--duration` will cause the script to get stuck.

 **Pro tip:** Put this in a bash alias or script.